 Overview

-• Some solid tumours seem to be more common; these include germ cell (testicular and ovarian tumours) and retinoblastomas
+- Some solid tumours seem to be more common; these include germ cell tumours, especially testicular tumours in boys/young men, and liver tumours.

-• Treatment options may need to be individualised with regard to co-morbidities and communication difficulties
+- Treatment options need to be individualised regarding co-morbidities and communication difficulties.

-• prognosis is often as good or better in people with Down Syndrome
+Prognosis is often as good or better in people with Down Syndrome with solid tumours.

-• Haematological malignancies (ALL and AML) are 10-20 times more common in individuals with Down syndrome, but are very rare over the age of 30 – see Blood Disorders topic page
+Haematological malignancies (AML and to a lesser extent ALL) are 10-20 times more common in individuals with Down syndrome, but are very rare over the age of 30 – see Blood Disorders topic page

 Presentations at DSMIG Meetings